craigstar/simpleGL/README.md

 # simpleGL
-an example of PyQt5 + pyopengl.
+This is an example of PyQt5 + pyopengl.
 Mouse rotation, translation, and zoom is referenced from Pangolin.

+## required Libraries
+* PyQt5
+* pyopengl
+* numpy